List of University of Miami faculty

 This list of University of Miami faculty includes notable University of Miami faculty, including four Nobel Prize recipients and leaders in multiple academic disciplines.

-Founded in 1925, the University of Miami is located in Coral Gables, Florida, 7 mi south of Downtown Miami in the Miami metropolitan area, the largest metropolitan area in Florida, ninth-largest metropolitan area in the nation, and 65th-largest metropolitan area in the world.
+Founded in 1925, the University of Miami is located in Coral Gables, Florida, 7 mi south of Downtown Miami in the Miami metropolitan area, the largest metropolitan area in Florida, eighth-largest metropolitan area in the nation, and 70th-largest metropolitan area in the world.

-The university offers 138 undergraduate, 140 master's, and 67 doctoral degree programs across 12 schools and colleges with nearly 350 majors and programs.
-It is a major research university with $375 million of annual research and sponsored program expenditures, making it the 71st-largest university for research in the nation.
+The university offers 138 undergraduate, 140 master's, and 67 doctoral degree programs across 10 schools and colleges with over 350 majors and programs.
+It is a major research university with $520 million of annual research and sponsored program expenditures, making it the 61st-largest university for research in the nation.

 Its undergraduate academic admissions standards are the highest of any university or college in the state of Florida, and the university is Carnegie-classified as: "Doctoral Universities: Very High Research Activity."

-With 16,479 faculty and staff, the University of Miami is the second-largest employer in Miami-Dade County, the most populous county in Florida and seventh most populous county in the nation.
+With over 21,000 faculty and staff, the University of Miami is the second-largest employer in Miami-Dade County, the most populous county in Florida and seventh-most populous county in the nation.
 The University of Miami campus spans 240 acres and has over 5700000 sqft of buildings.
-The university has an endowment of $1.4 billion as of 2021.
+The university has an endowment of $1.71 billion as of 2025.

 The university's athletic teams are collectively known as the Miami Hurricanes and compete in Division I of the National Collegiate Athletic Association.
 Its football team has won five national championships since 1983 and its baseball team has won four national championships since 1982.